syedaliqasim/syedaliqasim.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Computer Science, Lahore University of Management Sciences, 2016
+* B.S. in Computer Science, Lahore University of Management Sciences, 2016.
-* Ph.D in Computer Science, Virginia Commonwealth University, 2023 (expected)
+* Ph.D in Computer Science, Virginia Commonwealth University, 2023 (expected).

 Work experience
 ======
-* Research Assistant at SAFE Lab, Virginia Commonwealth University            Aug 2018-Present
+* <pre>Research Assistant at SAFE Lab, Virginia Commonwealth University               Aug 2018 - Present </pre>
   * Working under Dr. Irfan Ahmad on various projects related to computer and industrial control systems security and forensics
   * Developed a tool for reverse engineering of ICS protocols.
   * Developed a tool for forensic analysis of network based attacks on Industrial control systems.
   * Developing a virtual PLC framework for Threat Intelligence

+*
-* Research Assistant at CyPhy Lab, University of New Orleans                  Aug 2017-Jul2018
+* <pre>Research Assistant at CyPhy Lab, University of New Orleans                     Aug 2017 - Jul2018  </pre>
   * Studied the problem of designing scalable forensic tools for ICS.
   * Designed and developed a virtual controler for forensic analysis of Allen-Bradley PLCs.

+* Teaching Assitant
+  * <pre>Computer and Network Security at VCU      Jan 2020 - May 2020 </pre>
+  * <pre>Computational Problem Solving at LUMS     Aug 2015 - Dec 2015 </pre>

 Skills and Technologies